mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

 # Overview

-This bundle provides a complete deployment of the core components of the Apache Hadoop platform.
+This bundle provides a complete deployment of the core components of the Apache Hadoop platform along with its monitoring facilities.
 This document describes how the components of this deployment are connected and how to connect additional services to the deployment to add functionality.

 # Building on this Bundle

-This bundle supports two ways to extend its functionality via additonal charms: by relating to the subordinate `apache-hadoop-plugin` charm, or by using a stand-alone charm connecting to HDFS and YARN via standard relations.
+This bundle supports two ways to extend its functionality via additional charms: by relating to the subordinate `apache-hadoop-plugin` charm, or by using a stand-alone charm connecting to HDFS and YARN via standard relations.